Tropic of Crocodile

-The novel is made up of two stories, the stories of two women whose battles differ, but who are bound together by their shared experiences: the absent husbands who define them, shameful secrets that must be kept, and the shared humiliation of their female bodies.In the vein of Leni Zumas’s Red Clocks and Swedish literary sensation Lina Wolff, the author fearlessly explores the contours of female experience.
+The novel is made up of two narratives, the stories of two women whose battles differ, but who are bound together by their shared experiences: the absent husbands who define them, shameful secrets that must be kept, and the shared humiliation of their female bodies.

-and a darkly humorous saga, partly based on real events, that will take us from Stockholm, to Moscow, and all the way to the stars.
+Debut author Jona Elings Knutsson’s TROPIC OF CRODODILE is both a raw and touching depiction of loneliness and longing, and a darkly humorous saga, partly based on real events, that will take the reader from Stockholm, to Moscow, and all the way to the stars.

 ‘This is the story of a cosmonaut wife’s everyday life, living with crocodiles.
 A life where love is colder than space itself.
 Jona Elings Knutsson’s novel is both atmospheric and funny.’

 ‘…The text’s heightened realism is reminiscent of the Nobel Prize